 The problem is relying on the packaging to tell you if your eggs have expired might mean tossing aside a batch of perfectly usable eggs.

 Fortunately, you can use the egg float test if an egg is bad.
-We’ll teach you how to do it and what it means when eggs float.
+We’ll teach you how to check if eggs are good and what it means when eggs float.

 We’ll explain the science behind it along with the myths.
 In addition, you will learn other ways to check if eggs are fresh or if the eggs are expired.
 In addition, you will learn how to store eggs correctly.